Community Investment Fund

 How to join the Community Investment panel?

-The panel is made up of tenants and board members and meets four times a year.
 If you want to get involved then please contact our Progress Opportunities Team.